fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 ![Mixpanel Source Report After Dynamic UTMs with-shadow](blog-dynamic-utm-mixpanel-sources-after.png "Mixpanel Source Report After Dynamic UTMs")

 Boom!
-We now have a single report in Mixpanel that sees all of the source traffic when in reality 90% of the inbound traffic never actually had the utm_source set.
+We now have a single report in Mixpanel that shows all of the source traffic regardless if the external links are tagged with UTM codes.

 ## Before You Go

 If you find this article and code helpful, feel free to modify the code further and let me know what improvements you have made.
 You can find me on [Twitter](https://twitter.com/chrismore) or [GitHub](github.com/chrismore) and feel free to reach out with questions.
-Follow [@fusebitio](https://twitter.com/fusebitio) on Twitter for more great developer and growth content.
+Follow [@fusebitio](https://twitter.com/fusebitio) on Twitter for more great content and to be notified when we publish new features of the dynamic UTM code.

 Finally, if you are building a product that will be integrated to other tools like Slack, GitHub, or Salesforce, check out [Fusebit](https://fusebit.io/) for low-code integration solutions.
 It is all free to try and made for developers.